Best Goldendoodle Rescues USA (2023 Update)

 Goldendoodles Tend to Bark a Lot

-In comparison to smaller dogs like cockapoos, Goldendoodles don’t bark that much, but their barking can be annoying.
+Compared to smaller dogs like cockapoos, Goldendoodles don’t bark much, but their barking can be annoying.
 Like other smaller dogs, Goldendoodles bark as a defense mechanism.
-Sometimes pet parents put these dogs up to be rehomed because they just don’t know how to deal with their barking.
+Sometimes pet parents put these dogs up to be rehomed because they don’t know how to deal with their barking.

 If you adopt a Goldendoodle that barks a lot, take the time to get your dog trained.
 Their barking usually doesn’t get out of hand, but you should always be prepared.